 Loading...

 The westside of Santa Cruz holds some of the county's most accessible and rewarding outdoor spaces.
 From coastal paths to redwood forest trails, these parks support every level of fitness, from easy recovery walks to challenging mountain bike and trail running sessions.
-Whether you train at Mavericks Fitness or simply want to move outdoors, this guide will help you choose the right park for your goals.

 This iconic westside beach offers tide pools, the monarch butterfly grove from late fall through winter, and a long stretch of sand ideal for beach runs, barefoot walking, and interval training on soft surfaces.